9. Database access

 ...

-// Loading the configuration file [App.config]
+// use of configuration file [App.config]

 string connectionString = null;